GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: The GATSBI Planner

-We use the navigation planner software MoveIt~\cite{coleman2014reducing} to execute the GTSP path.
-Prior to moving from one point to the next, we check the distance from the current location of the UAV to the next vertex in the GTSP path. \revone{We use a point-to-point planner implemented within the MoveIt software based on the work done by Köse~\cite{tahsinko86:online}.
-The point-to-point implementation uses an RRT connect solution for finding collision free paths for point-to-point navigation.
-For the rest of the paper we use the terminology MoveIt to describe using the point-to-point planner.} MoveIt~\cite{coleman2014reducing} finds this distance taking into account the obstacles in the occupancy grid.
-If the difference between this MoveIt distance and the Euclidean distance is greater than $DD$ (discrepancy distance), we replan the GTSP path.
-We replan as needed to ensure that the first edge in the returned tour is within $DD$ of the MoveIt distance.
+Before moving from one point to the next, we check the distance from the current location of the UAV to the next vertex in the GTSP path.
+Instead of Euclidean distance, we find the distance of the path between these points using a Rapidly-exploring random tree (RRT) connect algorithm with our environment occupancy grid.
+This ensures the path between these points is collision-free.
+We use RRT Connect to quickly find a path within a threshold as opposed to using another RRT variant such as RRT* to find the optimal path.
+If the difference between the RRT distance and the Euclidean distance is greater than $DD$ (discrepancy distance), we update the edge costs in the GTSP instance and replan the GTSP path.
+We replan as needed to ensure that the first edge in the returned tour is within $DD$ of the Euclidean distance.
 We call this a lazy evaluation of edge costs.
-Computing the MoveIt distance (which is a more accurate approximation of the actual travel distances) between every pair of vertices will be time consuming.
-By checking the discrepancy lazily, we find a tour quickly while also not executing any edge where the actual distance is significantly larger than the expected distance captured by the edge cost.
+Computing the RRT distance (which is a more accurate approximation of the actual travel distances) between every pair of vertices would be time-consuming.
+By checking the discrepancy lazily, we find a tour quickly while also not executing any edge where the actual distance is significantly larger than the expected distance.
+For our experiments, we set $DD$ to be 125\% of the Euclidean distance to account for some of the variances in paths generated using RRT algorithms but still allow replanning when necessary.

-We keep track of each newly visited cluster during the path flight.
-Each of these newly visited clusters may correspond to a non-inspected bridge voxel.
+We keep track of each newly visited cluster during the flight.
+Each of these newly visited clusters corresponds to a non-inspected bridge voxel.
+The camera is also used to take an image at each visited point in the path to obtain inspection images.
 Once inspected, GATSBI moves them from set $V_{BN}$ to $V_{BI}$.
 We execute the plan until one of two conditions is met: either a time limit ($RPT$) elapses, or we complete the path, whichever occurs first.
 We also record the raw sensor data during the flight.
-The MoveIt planner uses this new data for navigation.
 Once we complete navigation, we use the stored data to update the bridge inspected and non-inspected voxels and replan.
-Once $V_{BN}$ is empty, the GATSBI considers the bridge inspected and terminates.
+Once $V_{BN}$ is empty, GATSBI considers the bridge inspected and terminates.
+An overview of a single iteration of the GATSBI algorithm can be viewed in Algorithm~\ref{alg:gatsbi}.